Piwik on Debian 5 (Lenny)

 This guide has been deprecated and is no longer being maintained.

 Piwik is a “downloadable, open source (GPL licensed) web analytics software program.”
 As an alternative to services like Google Analytics, Piwik allows you to host your statistics services on your own server and have full ownership of control of the data collected from your visitors.

-For the purpose of this guide, we assume that you have running and functional server, and have followed the getting started guide.
+For the purpose of this guide, we assume that you have running and functional server, and have followed the Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.